flusio/Webubbub/docs/production-install.md

 security reasons, to don’t expose all the files on the Web, especially the `data` directory.
 If you can afford it, you can rent a small VPS for cheap.

-**Webubbub only supports SQLite database and PHP 8.0 for now.**
+**Webubbub only supports SQLite database and PHP from 8.0 to 8.2.**
+You’ll also need the PHP extension [`pcntl`](https://www.php.net/manual/book.pcntl.php).

 That being said, here’s the instructions to install Webubbub.
 It’s expected you already have a server with a Web server and <abbr>PHP</abbr> installed.
-The instructions are documented for Nginx but feel free [to open a ticket](https://github.com/flusio/Webubbub/issues/new) to give us instructions to configure another kind of server.
+The instructions are documented for Nginx but feel free [to open a ticket](https://github.com/flusio/Webubbub/issues/new) to add the instructions to configure another kind of server.

 ---